zikriyeurkmezcengiz/CleanArchitectureNotes/src/Details.md

 You should have decoupled your business rules from your UI.
 I don’t know whether the Q architects had done that.
 One day I’d love to hear their story.
 Had I been there at the time, I certainly would have lobbied very hard to isolate the business rules from the GUI, because you never know what the marketing geniuses will do next.

+# FRAMEWORKS ARE DETAILS

+When faced with a framework, try not to marry it right away.
+See if there aren’t ways to date it for a while before you take the plunge.
+Keep the framework behind an architectural boundary if at all possible, for as long as possible.
+Perhaps you can find a way to get the milk without buying the cow.